NgZhengHan/govtech-assignment-2/README.md

 ------------ | -------------
 govtech.assignment@ngzhenghan.com | govtech!

 This should load several prepared HTTP GET and POST requests.
 Go to `Collections` tab on the left to find them.
-Please wait for a while as they load in the backgroun.
+Please wait for a while as they load in the background.
 Currently they do no have any UI indication that it is loading the saved data.